 Germinating the seeds

 light (See: "Growing indoors with LED lights").
 Protect from direct sun.
-Fertilizing -- The first month, feed every 2 weeks with a small amount of diluted liquid fertilizer (1/8 strength).
+Fertilizing -- When they are 2 weeks old, feed every 2-3 weeks with a small amount of diluted liquid fertilizer (1/8 strength).
 Hydroponic fertilizer is ideal for this, since it is easily absorbed and complete.
 After 2 months, you may switch to a granular fertilizer that contains micronutrients.
 Growing onward...
 Transplanting -- When your

 plants are 2-3 months old, you may gently transfer them to larger pots.

-Avoid damaging the roots when repotting.
-Shade it from sun the first week
+Avoid damaging the roots when repotting, and shade it from sun the first week

 the rhizomes may go dormant if conditions are cool enough.
 If this happens,